Ryegrass warning for gluten-free crops

-New research has identified proteins in a common weed which could wreak havoc for Australian farmers growing gluten-free crops such as millet, buckwheat and sorghum, and people suffering from gluten intolerance who eat foods made from these crops.
+New research has identified proteins in a common weed that could wreak havoc for farmers growing gluten-free crops.
+It could also cause a reaction in people suffering from gluten intolerance who eat foods made from these crops.

-The gluten-like proteins found in ryegrass could be mixing with crops commonly used as gluten-free products or wheat replacements, causing a reaction among people with coeliac disease or gluten intolerance.
+The gluten-like proteins found in ryegrass could be mixing with crops commonly used as gluten-free products or wheat replacements.
+This could cause a reaction among people with coeliac disease or gluten intolerance.
 The work, led by Edith Cowan University (ECU) and Australia’s national science agency, the CSIRO, identified the proteins in 10 cultivars of ryegrass, a costly and invasive family of weeds commonly found in Australian cereal crops.

-Researcher Dr Sophia Escobar-Correas says the team has identified 19 proteins found in ryegrass which have similar properties to gluten proteins.
+Researcher Dr Sophia Escobar-Correas says the team has identified 19 proteins found in ryegrass that have similar properties to gluten.

 “We’ve developed a method to detect these ryegrass proteins that allows us to distinguish them from other grains,” she says.
-“While they aren’t strictly defined as gluten, they have the potential to trigger reactions for people with coeliac disease or a gluten intolerance.”
+“They aren’t strictly defined as gluten.
+But they have the potential to trigger reactions for people with coeliac disease or a gluten intolerance.”

-This research helps understand whether ryegrass might be a problem so science can start to determine the impact it might – or might not – be having and devise solutions that give the best outcomes if it is.
+This research helps understand whether ryegrass might be a problem.
+Then science can start to determine the impact it might – or might not – have.
+They can then devise solutions that give the best outcomes.
 Dr Escobar-Correas says the next step is to undertake clinical studies to investigate whether these proteins trigger a coeliac response.

 “If these proteins cause a reaction, then it’s important that we develop tests to detect their presence in food products which are otherwise gluten-free,” she says.

-Professor Michelle Colgrave from ECU and the CSIRO was a co-author on the research and says it has identified an important potential challenge for gluten-free products.
+Professor Michelle Colgrave from ECU and the CSIRO was also a co-author of the research.
+She says it has identified an important potential challenge for gluten-free products.

 The WA Department of Primary Industries and Regional Development defines a close relative of the species studied in this project, annual ryegrass, as one of the most serious and costly weeds across Southern Australia.
-Several cultivars of ryegrass are used as feed for livestock and are commonly used as a turf for sports pitches, particularly winter sports – ryegrass is famously the grass of choice for tennis courts at Wimbledon.
+Several cultivars of ryegrass are used as feed for livestock.
+They’re also commonly used as a turf for sports pitches.
+In particular, winter sports – ryegrass is famously the grass of choice for tennis courts at Wimbledon.